-tween the Russians and the Poles; information about mass meetings of the Poles in Mielżyno and Witkowo was received with concern; people gossiped about a suspected discovery of rifles in the houses of the two largest landowners in the Witkowo powiat.
-Quite often the chroniclers complained about the reluctance of Polish society to participate in the collections of money for war purposes.
-They noted that Polish children refused to be involved in these activities.
-They accused the Poles of having no love for the Emperor and their homeland, which they found not only in children but also among the elder generation.
+The German authors expressed in the chronicles their concern about the stance of the Poles in the face of military conflict.
+They feared the Slavic solidarity between the Russians and the Poles; information about mass meetings of the Poles in Mielżyno and Witkowo was received with concern; people gossiped about a suspected discovery of rifles in the houses of the two largest landowners in the Witkowo powiat (ibid., pp. 38, 40).
+Quite often the chroniclers complained about the reluctance of Polish society to participate in the collections of money for the war purposes.
+They noted that Polish children refused to be involved in these activities (Gniezno świętojańska, k.
+44v; Gniezno pofranciszkańska, pp. 185, 189; Imielenko, p.
+85).
+They accused the Poles of having no love for the emperor and their homeland, which they found not only in children but also among the elder generation (Świątniki Wielkie, p.
+205).
 The Polish landowners did not allow pupils to collect ears on their fields after harvest.
-They preferred to leave the fields for their poultry rather than to join in the action organised by a Prussian school.
+They preferred to leave the fields for their poultry rather than to join in the action organised by a Prussian school (Gniezno pofranciszkańska, p.
+194).

 Records from the first months of the war describe broadly the spontaneous collections of food transferred to soldiers leaving for the front.
-Supplies of bread, butter, sausage, bacon, fruit and other food products waited at railway stations for the passing military transports.
-Prolonged war led to steadily greater deficits of these goods.
-As soon as in 1915, it became necessary to register and rationally distribute agricultural produce.
-Local teachers were used for preparation of the registers.
-Gradually, substitute goods began to appear, most notably the so-called wartime bread baked with flour mixed with potatoes or pumpkin.
+Supplies of bread, butter, sausage, bacon, fruit and other food products waited at railway stations for the passing military transports (Gorzykowo, pp. 41, 48-49; Imielenko, p.
+74; Jankówko, p.
+75).
+Prolonged war led to a gradual increase of the deficits of these goods.
+Already in 1915 it became necessary to register and rationally distribute agricultural produce.
+Local teachers were used for preparation of the registers (Świątniki Wielkie, p.
+206).
+Gradually, substitute goods began to appear, most notably the so-called wartime bread baked of flour mixed with potatoes or pumpkin.
 We also know by word of mouth that fruit pits were collected and added to crops intended for bread.
-The main reason for collecting the pits was to use them for production of oil.
-Distribution of wheat flour was particularly restrictive: bun production basically ceased.
-Owing to the reduced production of pastry, the bakeries stopped working at night.
-Due to these limitations, on 15 March 1915, the authorities were forced to introduce food coupons in Gniezno for the purchase of flour, bread or biscuits.
-Distribution of the food coupons was also very often delegated to teachers31.
+The main reason for collecting pits was to use them for production of oil (Imielenko, pp. 74, 80-81).
+Distribution of wheat flour was particularly restrictive - bun production basically ceased.
+Owing to a reduced production of pastry the bakeries stopped working at night.
+Despite these limitations on 15 March 1915 the authorities were forced to introduce food coupons in Gniezno for the purchase of flour, bread or biscuits (Gniezno świętojańska, k.
+41-41v.).
+Distribution of the food coupons was also very often delegated to teachers (Sławno, p.
+170).